Tertiary educational educational institutions in Accra

 Methodist University College

-In Ghana, a private university is called The Methodist University Ghana.
+In this country, a private university is called The Methodist University.
 It is situated in the Greater Accra Region, in Accra.
-MUCG began academic operations in October 2000, having been founded by the Methodist Church Ghana in October 2000, following its August certification by the National certification Board.
+MUCG began academic operations in October 2000, having been founded in October 2000, following its August certification by the National certification Board.
 November 2000 marked the first student cohort to report for lectures, while October 2001 marked the second class..

 Regent University College